 “I’m compelled, I’m speaking of myself as a black man, to doubt my history, to examine it; I’m compelled to try to create it.
 I’m trying to excavate my history from all the rubble that has been buried for so many hundreds of years.
 And that means I have to question everything.” ― James Baldwin

 The Short Bio—Batibot: small but terrible.
 A writer from Carson, CA. Won First Place in Glimmer Train’s Fiction Open.
 Published in GT, Guernica, PANK, CA+T, and HYPHEN, among others.
 Working on a novel.

-Melissa R. Sipin is a writer from Carson, California.
+The Long Bio—Melissa R. Sipin is a writer from Carson, California.
 In 2013, she won First Place in the March Glimmer Train Fiction Open and Honorable Mention in the September Glimmer Train Fiction Open.
-Her writing is published or forthcoming in Glimmer Train Stories, PANK Magazine, 580 Split, PLURAL, Tidal Basin Review, Lantern Review, and The Bakery, among others.
+Her work is in Guernica, Glimmer Train Stories, PANK Magazine, sPARKLE+bLINK, HYPHEN Magazine, 580 Split, Lantern Review, Fjords Review, and Kweli Journal, among others.
 Cofounder of TAYO Literary Magazine, she was the Community Engagement Fellow at Mills College and the Tennessee Williams Scholar at the 2013 Sewanee Writers’ Conference.
-Her short fiction received the 2013 Ardella Mills Prize, the 2011 Miguel G. Flores Prize, and, in 2012 and 2013, was nominated for a Pushcart Prize by Kartika Review and Kweli Journal.
-As a Kundiman Fiction Fellow, VONA/Voices Fellow, and U.S. Navy wife, she splits her time writing on the Pacific and Atlantic coasts.
+Her short fiction received the 2014 Amanda Davis MFA Thesis Award, the 2013 Ardella Mills Prize, the 2011 Miguel G. Flores Prize, and, in 2012 and 2013, was nominated for a Pushcart Prize.
+As a Kundiman Fiction Fellow, VONA/Voices Fellow, and U.S. Navy wife, she teaches at ODU and Tidewater Community College.
+She is currently working on a novel.